 Because changing the surface crystallinity of PLLA has the potential to tailor the initial degradation rate, laser heat treatment to reduce surface crystallinity is of interest.
-PLLA crystallinity reduction by laser irradiation with infra-red (IR) and green wavelengths has been quantified through wide-angle X-ray diffraction (WAXD) measurements [7].
-The same effects have been observed by excimer laser processes operating at ultra violet (UV) wavelengths with photon energies higher than bond energies [8,9].
-It has been shown that surface crystallinity can be reduced with no measurable chemical modifications due to the low radical mobility in the crystal structure [9].
+PLLA crystallinity reduction by laser irradiation with infrared (IR) and green wavelengths has been quantified through wide-angle X-ray diffraction (WAXD) measurements [8].
+The same effects have been observed by excimer laser processes operating at ultraviolet (UV) wavelengths with photon energies higher than bond energies [9,10].
+It has been shown that surface crystallinity can be reduced with no measurable chemical modifications due to the low radical mobility in the crystal structure [10].
 The effects of laser treatment on polymer degradation over time have yet to be studied.

-The objective of this work is to investigate the effects of laser surface treatment on PLLA degradation, characterized by the change in mass, molecular weight (MW), and crystallinity.
-Since PLLA degradation behaves similarly at elevated temperatures [10], degradation is conducted at elevated temperatures to shorten the total test time.
-MW and crystallinity are determined through gel permeation chromatography (GPC) and WAXD, respectively.
-A numerical model is developed to capture the degradation process.
+The objective of this work was to investigate the effects of laser surface treatment on PLLA degradation, characterized by the change in mass, molecular weight (MW), and crystallinity.
+Since PLLA degradation behaves similarly at elevated temperatures [11], degradation was conducted at an elevated temperature to shorten the total test time.
+MW and crystallinity were determined through gel permeation chromatography (GPC) and WAXD, respectively.
+A numerical model was developed to capture the degradation process.

-2. Background
+2 Background

-2.1 Laser melting of polymer
+2.1 Laser Melting of Polymer.
 Polymer melting is an amorphization process in which crystalline polymer chains detach from crystals.
-Crystalline polymer chains are held by weak van der Waals forces and hydrogen bonds, which are broken during melting to form an amorphous structure.
-Melting initiates at the crystal fold surface, followed by the progressive unfolding of chains towards the center of the crystal.
-Polymer melting occurs within nanoseconds [11], and thus nanosecond laser treatment is used to induce polymer melting.
-Crystallinity is reduced after laser melting as a result of slow crystallization kinetics compared to the rapid melting and cooling during laser processing [7-9].
+Crystalline polymer chains are held by weak van der Waals forces and hydrogen bonds, which are broken during

+Journal of Manufacturing Science and Engineering Copyright © 2014 by ASME melting to form an amorphous structure.
+Melting initiates at the crystal fold surface, followed by the progressive unfolding of chains toward the center of the crystal.
+Polymer melting occurs within nanoseconds [12], and thus nanosecond laser treatment is used to induce polymer melting.
+Crystallinity is reduced after laser melting as a result of slow crystallization kinetics compared with the rapid melting and cooling during laser processing [7-10].